I am so excited.

 Hang Around The House

 Most excitingly, we are super excited about some of our rental options.
 As I mentioned before, we decided that we would definitely be staying in Kill Devil Hills.
 When I mentioned that my husband is a dork earlier in this post, I was being a bit unfair… I am a dork, too… But, my inner dork doesn’t come out with historical stuff, it comes out with accommodations.
-I tried a few resources, but none stood out like Twiddy & Company.
-I got so giddy looking through their selection, and am just waiting for some responses from hubby’s family on what they are looking to spend, because some of the options are incredibly immaculate and pristine… (and I guess I’ve been worrying that I might be getting a little bit carried away)… Anyway, Twiddy & Company’s selection of Outer Banks rental vacation rentals is absolutely to die for.
+I tried a few resources and got so giddy looking through their selection.
+And am just waiting for some responses from hubby’s family on what they are looking to spend, because some of the options are incredibly immaculate and pristine… (and I guess I’ve been worrying that I might be getting a little bit carried away)… Anyway, the selection of Outer Banks rental vacation rentals I searched is absolutely to die for.

 Did I mention how excited I am!?